 Barton Family PracticeShort LaneBarton Under NeedwoodBurton On TrentStaffordshire, DE13 8LTTel: 01283 249923

-Our half day closures in 2018 are:
+Our NEXT half day closure in 2020:

 When we close at 2.00pm for training purposes.
 If you require urgent medical assistance which cannot wait until the surgery re-opens please dial 111.

 We hold special clinics by appointment.
 The clinics offered are:

 The practice midwife cares for all the pregnant women in the practice, during pregnancy, sometimes during delivery and after birth.
 She attends the surgery weekly on a Wednesday morning, and can be contacted via Queens Hospital Burton on 01283 566333 extension 4351.

 All the doctors will offer the support and advice necessary for preparing to have a baby, and contraceptive services for spacing and postponing your family.
 The practice is hoping to provide an IUD/IUS and Implanon service soon.

 We offer a pre-pregnancy check for women who have never had a baby, as part of the family planning service.
 Hormone replacement therapy is provided where appropriate, and after discussion in normal surgery hours

 Cervical smears are provided according to the current guidelines and schedule, at 3 and 5 yearly intervals only.
 You can ask the practice nurse when your next smear will be due.

 Should you require an intimate examination, please request a 'double appointment' (20 minutes) and expect a chaperone to be present.

 Babies are checked at eight weeks by the doctor and health visitor, when the first immunisations are given.
 Further routine developmental checks are provided by the health visitor and a designated doctor at 7 months - 1 year, and at 2.5 years.